k-cross/blog/src/lib/content/posts/ai_agents.md

 There are four types of memory classifications that have come from neuroscience research on humans that are being applied to agentic systems:

 _In-context memory_ is the most basic and describes whatever is currently in the model's context window.
 It's fast, zero-latency, and requires no retrieval, but it's constrained by the context limit and completely ephemeral.
 When the session ends, it's gone.
-Everything OpenClaw does with session transcripts and _compaction_ (modification of its context window by summarizing the context window itself and overwriting it) is managing this type.
+Everything OpenClaw[^1] does with session transcripts and _compaction_ (modification of its context window by summarizing the context window itself and overwriting it) is managing this type.

 _Episodic memory_ is memory of specific events and interactions like, "on Tuesday you asked me to refactor the auth module and we decided to use JWT."
 It's autobiographical and time-stamped where the challenge becomes retrieval; when is an episode surfaced?
 Naive keyword search often fails because the connection between a current query and a past episode is semantic, not lexical.
-ZeroClaw's SQLite hybrid search (FTS5 + vector cosine) is essentially an episodic memory store.
+ZeroClaw's[^2] SQLite hybrid search (FTS5 + vector cosine) is essentially an episodic memory store.

 _Semantic memory_ is factual, decontextualized knowledge such as user preferences, standing instructions, and known relationships.
 It doesn't carry temporal metadata and doesn't need to.
 Good agentic memory systems separate _episodic_ from _semantic_ because the retrieval patterns and staleness concerns are entirely different.
 A _semantic_ fact like, "user prefers metric units" is fundamentally different than an _episode_ like, "last week's deployment failed because of X."